The first hour after birth

 What if I have had a c-section?

-If you’ve had a c-section, your baby will have their mouth and nasal passages suctioned and the Apgar assessment will be done.
 If your baby is doing well they will usually swaddle them in a warm blanket and hand them to your partner who can hold them whilst you’re still in the operating room.

 After your c-section your baby will be taken to the recovery room with you, and if you’re feeling up to it you’ll be able to breastfeed.